 - Hair growth (or loss).

-These changes may affect a woman’s body image and self-esteem.
+These changes may affect a woman’s body image and self-esteem and increase her risk of depression and sexual difficulties.
 Taking steps to manage the symptoms of menopause can help.

 Oestrogen and fat distribution

-Oestrogen levels may influence body fat distribution.
-Many women in the early menopausal years gain fat mass as their oestrogen levels drop..
+A change in hormone levels, mainly oestrogen, may influence body fat distribution.
+Many women in perimenopause and early post menopause years gain fat mass as their oestrogen levels drop.
 Women of childbearing age tend to store fat in the lower body (‘pear-shaped’), while men and postmenopausal women store fat around the abdomen (‘apple-shaped’).
-Animal studies have shown that a lack of oestrogen leads to excessive weight gain, although the exact mechanisms are not yet understood.
+Animal studies have shown that a lack of oestrogen leads to unwanted abdominal fat, although the exact mechanisms are not yet understood.

 Other contributors to weight gain at menopause